Calming And Fun Activities For People Living With Dementia

 Often, people with dementia show their anxiety in their hands by fidgeting restlessly.
 A fidget blanket (also known as a busy blanket, dementia blanket or fidget quilt) is a calming and stimulating activity that offers tactile stimulation to help with this.

-A fidget blanket has different objects attached to it for the dementia patient to fidget with.
+How does it work?
+Well a fidget blanket has different objects attached to it for the dementia patient to fidget with.
 They may include ribbons, buttons, beads and tassles.
+They encourage your loved one to focus on the object in hand (literally!), giving them an outlet to relieve any tension and restlessness.

 One of our clients who lives with dementia was watching Tom & Jerry when we saw her recently.
 She was interacting with the cartoon characters and following the story.
 Similar to the power of music, short animations which people are familiar with from their childhood can help improve concentration.
 A great calming dementia activity.